 It’s more like suggestion than manipulation.
 In this age of instantaneous customer reviews, manipulation won’t fly.
 You have to be more subtle than that.

 In Seth Godin’s book, “All Marketers Are Liars” he reminds us that the brand story you tell isn’t really your story at all.
 It’s the consumer’s story that he tells himself that really matters.
 You might try to “sell your story,” but in the end it’s the consumer who convinces himself why he wants or needs your product.

-In a recent 60-minutes episode, the producers tried to paint the Italian eyeglass company, Luxottica, as irresponsible and phony because they make eyewear for dozens of different brands, including Oakley, RayBan, Prada, Polo, Coach, Vogue and many others.
+In an old 60-minutes episode, the producers tried to paint the Italian eyeglass company, Luxottica, as irresponsible and phony because they make eyewear for dozens of different designer brands, including Oakley, RayBan, Prada, Polo, Coach, Vogue and many others.